andrew-curthoys/curthoys-io/content/traveler/2025-11_greece/00-athens.md

 of a quick trip.
 The 30 minute estimate turns into nearly an hour before I step out of the cab onto Leoforos Poseidonos.

+A stream of fit-looking people in athleisurewear descend upon the arena like an obedient army of ants to pay homage to their queen.
+I expect this operation to be a quick in & out packet grab but the second I step into the arena I'm disabused of that notion.
+Inside the atrium people roam around in a state of organized chaos.
+After assessing the hectic state of affairs I see a sign that reads "Packet Pickup This Way."

+I follow the sign down a stairwell into the bowls of the arena, past stacks of empty cardboard boxes, weaving through groups of runners, dodging thankless volunteers running through the atria keeping this whole spectacle rumbling along.

+We make a right turn down a wide hallway that dumps us onto the arena floor.
+Instead of the packet pick up I find myself bobbing on a river of humanity methodically plodding through a valley of vendor booths in a zombie-like state of consumerist torpor.
+Each open-air    being led   10-foot tall advertising placards of ripped people in tank tops, sweat glistening in just the right places, imply that, you too could be jacked and sweaty and attractive if you could just tap your phone on the card reader right there.

+Want to run faster?
+We have a pair of Nike UltraSwift HyperFlex Crosstrainer Xtremes in your size!

+Wardrobe too meh?
+The Adidas WickSmart PolarBlast AdiMaxxx t-shirt is scientifically engineered to make you more fuckable!

+Dehydrated?
+Nothing the VitaminWater Hydr8 ElectoLyte LiquiBlaster IonBalance+++ suppository can't handle!

+This inane ath________ drivel continues for the length of the arena, where it loops back on itself for more of the same all the way back down.
+This slithering consumerist hydra snakes back upon itself 6 times, providing 2 football fields-worth of neon colored polyester horseshit to sift through.

+After a few double-backs I duck a rope and cut across the floor towards the exit.

 Nov 7